diffblue/gitlab/doc/administration/operations/fast_ssh_key_lookup.md

 ### `gitlab-sshd`

 To set up `gitlab-sshd`, see [the `gitlab-sshd` documentation](gitlab-sshd.md).
-Once `gitlab-sshd` is enabled, GitLab Shell and `gitlab-sshd` will be configured to use fast lookup automatically.
+After `gitlab-sshd` is enabled, GitLab Shell and `gitlab-sshd` are configured to use fast lookup automatically.

 ### OpenSSH